-Your ecommerce store has to be mobile optimized to keep up with modern consumers.
-Although Shopify doesn’t offer a default AMP version for its stores, you can easily generate AMP pages for your site quickly with Shopify apps like FireAMP or RocketAmp.
+Shopify doesn’t offer a default AMP version for its stores.
+But you can quickly generate AMP pages for your site with Shopify apps like FireAMP or RocketAmp.

 This is why you should regularly check for any apps that you are not using and remove them.
-As a busy owner, it’s easy to try out an app and forget to delete it.
-Even the apps you are using should be regularly checked to see if you can just fine without them.
+You should also check the apps you're using to see if you're fine without them.

-Testing the page speed with and without these apps installed can give you a sense of how they are affecting the page speed so that you can weigh that against the benefits they have to offer.
+Testing the page speed with and without these apps installed can help you.
+Doing so will give you an idea of how they affect page speed.
+And you can weigh that against the benefits they offer.

 Three key questions to consider when evaluating your third-party Shopify apps to optimize website speed are: